High Blood Pressure

 - Medication to lower your blood pressure

-- Pulmonary thromboendartectomy (PTE), a specialized procedure to treat pulmonary hypertension, a specific type of high blood pressure.
-Learn more about pulmonary thromboendartectomy.
+- Pulmonary thromboendarterectomy (PTE), a specialized procedure to treat pulmonary hypertension, a specific type of high blood pressure.
+Learn more about pulmonary thromboendarterectomy.

 - Aortic disease treatment: High blood pressure can lead to aortic complications, such as aortic aneurysm or aortic dissection.
 We have one of the top teams in the region with the experience and capability to treat aortic problems and hypertension together.
 Learn more about our Center for Aortic Disease.